Chalksies/Link-Checker-Bot/README.md

 - Set up a allowlist.json and a denylist.json
 - Run the python script.
 ----------------------------------------
 Usage: The bot is fully automatic.
-You can manipulate the allowlist and blocklist through slash commands.
+You can manipulate the allowlist and denylist through slash commands.

 ----------------------------------------
 Made for r/traaaaaaannnnnnnnnns2 official Discord server by Chalk.